ow2-quick-app-initiative/poi-quick-app/docs/README.md

 - `theme` (`object`) The main look-and-feel colors:
   - `brand` (`string`) The primary color in HEX format (e.g., `#B11623`)
   - `complementary` (`string`) The secondary color in HEX format (e.g., `#FAFAFA`)
-- `repository_url` (`url`) The URL to the repository where the project is hosted (where this database is maintain).
+- `repository_url` (`url`) The URL to the repository where the project is hosted (where this database is maintained).
 - `text_info` (`string`) Text to explain the project.
 It will be shown in the _about_ section.
 - `text_acknowledge` (`string`) Text with acknowledgements about the project.
 It will be shown in the _about_ section.
 - `text_feedback` (`string`) Text with information explaining how to contribute with the project.
 It will be shown in the _about_ section.
 - `feedback_url` (`url`) A URL linking to a page where the contributors can get involved.
 It will be shown in the _about_ section.
 - `issue_url` (`url`) A URL with customized parameters in the querystring that will be used to report individual issues on specific items.
-It will be linked on the individual items.
+It will be linked to the individual items.
 See [How to configure and handle public update proposals](#Howtoconfigureandhandlepublicupdateproposals) for more details.

 ###### Points of Interest